irfan-sec/Cyber-Writesups/HTB-Three.md

 ### Lessons Learned

 This machine is a critical lesson in cloud security fundamentals.
 S3 buckets and other cloud storage must have strict, private-by-default permissions.
 Allowing public, anonymous `List` and `Read` access is a major security flaw that can lead to significant data exposure for an organization.
+S3 Buckets are a cloud storage service from AWS.
+I learned that they can be misconfigured to allow public access, which is a major security risk.
+In the "Three" challenge, I used the awscli tool to list files (aws s3 ls) and download files (aws s3 cp) from an open S3 bucket to find the flag